open-edge-platform/infra-onboarding/hook-os/README.md

    ```

 3. [Optional] Update host IP/FQDN mapping(comma separated) values in
-   `extra_hosts` if Maestro is deployed on Kind cluster, or in Coder.
+   `extra_hosts` if Edge Orchestration is deployed on Kind cluster, or in Coder.

    ```
    Example: